 Get Our Ultimate Career Guide For Free!

-When should you approach a Career Counsellor?
+When should you approach a Careers Counsellor?

 When you start working with a Careers Counsellor, they will advise you about:

-- potential future career moves that enhance your employment prospects
+- potential future career moves that enhance your employment prospects.

-- the roles on offer and relevant credentials required
+- the roles on offer and relevant credentials required.

 - possible future scopes of work that align with your 12-month, 3-year and 5-year career plan.